Written by Peter Rodriguez

 Language Notice: This paragraph appears only in the English version of this website (the QR code links to this version).
 So, if you are reading these words in other language than English, this means that your browser is using its automatic translation feature.
 To avoid possible mistranslations and inaccuracies, please select your preferred language from the menu.
 If your language is not available yet, please disable the translation feature and read the content in English.

-Preparation for Reading: Before starting each reading session, please take a moment to pray to the One who created all things, asking him to guide you into all truth and give you understanding.
-“Call to me, and I will answer and show you great and hidden things you do not know.”
-(Jeremiah 33:3)
+Preparation for Reading: Before starting each reading session, please take a moment to pray to the Creator and Sustainer of the universe, who is called God, asking him to give you understanding and guide you into all truth.

-On the First Posts: The opening posts address fundamental themes essential for understanding the rest of this series, such as the identity of the God it presents, the nature and reliability of the sacred text on which it is built, its hermeneutical approach, and other important elements.
-To ensure a common foundation and knowledge, it is important that the reader begin with these posts before proceeding to the Bible commentaries themselves (on Daniel, Matthew, and Revelation).
+On the First Posts: The opening posts introduce foundational subjects that are important for understanding the rest of the series.
+These include the identity of the God it presents, the nature and reliability of the religious text on which it is built (the Bible), its interpretive approach, and other concepts.
+So, to make sure we are starting from the same baseline of knowledge and understanding, it is important that the reader begin with these opening posts before proceeding to the core of this series (the Bible commentaries).

-Making Long Chapters Easier to Read: (1) For didactic reasons, longer posts have been divided into smaller sections so that readers are not overwhelmed by too much information at once.
-It is advisable for readers to pause at the end of each section to reflect about what they have read and pray.
+Making Long Chapters Easier to Read: (1) For didactic reasons, longer posts have been divided into smaller sections to prevent readers from feeling overwhelmed by receiving too much information at once.
+It is advisable to pause at the end of each section to reflect on what you have read and pray.
 (2) At the same time, in order to maintain continuity and avoid losing the train of thought, avoid taking long breaks (such as two or more days) between sections.
-If possible, try to spread the reading throughout the day.
+If possible, spread the reading throughout the day.
 (3) To assist with time management, each section includes an estimated reading time, allowing readers to plan their breaks accordingly.

-A Reading Journey Worth Taking: Even for those who are not particularly interested in religion, there is nothing to lose by reading this series; on the contrary, it offers interesting and useful knowledge across a range of disciplines.
-Readers will encounter knowledge related to world history, literature, ancient civilizations, languages, interpretation of ancient texts, and more.
-This series also deepens our understanding of the world we live in and the historical developments that have shaped it.
-But most importantly, by reading this series, readers can come to know and understand the Christian religion—and this will enable them to make an informed and thoughtful decision about whether they actually want to follow it or not (the most important decision one can make in life).
-In any case, this will be a worthwhile reading journey and a meaningful use of your time.
+A Reading Journey Worth Taking: Even for readers who are not particularly interested in religion, there is nothing to lose by reading this series.
+On the contrary, it offers interesting and useful knowledge across a range of disciplines, including world history, literature, ancient civilizations, languages, interpretation of ancient texts, and more.
+Along the way, readers will gain a deeper understanding of the world we live in and the historical developments that have shaped it.
+This series tells an epic story, and readers who enjoy a compelling narrative will not be disappointed.
+Furthermore, and most importantly, this series offers an opportunity to know and better understand the Christian religion—and this will enable readers to make an informed, thoughtful decision about whether they actually want to follow it or not (the most important decision a human being can make in life).
+In any case, this will certainly be a worthwhile reading journey and a meaningful investment of your time.

 Make Sure to Read the Entire Series: (1) Basically, this series consists of expository analysis of the biblical book in its entirety, examining verses within their context and following the inspired biblical writer’s line of reasoning.
 (2) Because of this, it is important to engage with this series sequentially and from beginning to end.
-Reading the material in order and until the end will ensure a coherent understanding of the biblical book under analysis, allowing the student of the Bible to properly discern the biblical writer’s intended meaning within the flow of the argument.
-(3) Aditionally, many questions that may arise during the study will be answered later on.
-Therefore, it is important to read the entire series (and in its intended sequence) to gain the understanding of the biblical books under analysis and appreciate the complete picture of the message the writer of this series intended to convey by bringing together the Book of Daniel, the Gospel of Matthew, and Revelation.
+Reading the material in order and until the end will ensure a correct understanding of the biblical book under analysis, allowing the student of the Bible to properly discern the biblical writer’s intended meaning within the flow of the argument.
+(3) It is also important to complete the entire series in order to appreciate the full picture and overarching message that the writer of this series intended to present by bringing together the Book of Daniel, the Gospel of Matthew, and Revelation.
+(4) And many questions that may arise during your reading sessions will be answered later in the series as the discussion progresses into more advanced sections.

-Considering the Biblical Background: (1) Throughout this series, you will occasionally find supplemental posts inserted between the main ones.
-These are designed to clarify earlier chapters or prepare the reader for what lies ahead.
-It is important to read these additional posts, as they provide essential background needed to correctly understand the biblical books being analyzed.
-(2) For example, books like Daniel and Revelation draw heavily on other biblical passages and doctrines.
-Without familiarity with these references, it becomes difficult to correctly understand their intended messages.
-These supplemental posts ensure that all readers, whether new to Christianity or long-time believers, have the foundational knowledge necessary for accurate understanding.
+Considering the Biblical Background: (1) Throughout this series, you will occasionally encounter supplemental posts inserted between the main ones.
+These are designed to clarify earlier chapters or prepare the reader for upcoming material.
+Reading them is important, as they provide essential background for properly understanding the biblical books under analysis.
+(2) For example, books such as Daniel and Revelation rely heavily on earlier biblical texts and theological themes.
+Without familiarity with those references, it becomes difficult to grasp their real, intended message.
+These supplemental posts provide the context and foundational knowledge that the first audiences of those books would have had, helping both those who are new to Christianity and long-time believers interpret those books accurately.

-Q&A Section: At the end of each post, you will find a Q&A section related to the chapter of the biblical book just studied.
+Q&A Section: (1) At the end of each post, you will find a Q&A section related to the subject or chapter of the biblical book just studied.
 The questions are either submitted by readers or drawn from other sources.
-So, if you still have questions about the chapter, please send them to the following email address: questions@thebloodstainedbanner.org
+So, if you still have questions about the chapter, please send them to the following email address: questions@thebloodstainedbanner.org.
+(2) At the end of each section, you will find a list of the teachings the writer intended to convey in that section.
+The questions should relate exclusively to those specific teachings.

 WRITING PROCESS

-Focus on Pertinent Topics: (1) While the preparation of these materials involves a thorough study of each biblical book under analysis in this series—examining the text verse by verse and word by word—what is presented to the reader is not a verse-by-verse commentary.
+Focus on Pertinent Topics: (1) Although the preparation of these materials involves a thorough study of each biblical book under analysis in this series—examining the text verse by verse and word by word—what is presented to the reader is not a verse-by-verse commentary.
 (2) Not everything needs an explanation.
 There are moments when we are simply following a narrative, and not every passage demands explanation.
 (3) And given the urgency of the present time, as we rapidly near the close of this world’s history, there is no room to include nonessential details about a biblical verse, such as “fun facts” that do not contribute to the message of the biblical book.
 “For what has straw to do with grain? declares Jehovah.”
-(Jeremiah 23:28) (4) Therefore, whenever you encounter a commentary, please give careful attention to the explanation and know that it is important.
-The topic drawn from the Bible verse and explained provides key information that will be essential for understanding future verses as we progress through the biblical book.
-It will also equip the reader to discern and reject wrong teachings that float in the air and may eventually reach their ears.
-(5) The writer will focus on the truths for this present time, providing “meat in due season.”
-For all this, the commentaries prioritize necessary, essencial explanation over exhaustive verse-by-verse exposition.
+(Jeremiah 23:28) (4) Therefore, whenever a commentary is provided, please give careful attention to the explanation and know that it is important.
+The topic drawn from the Bible verse and explained provides important information that will help in understanding later passages as we progress through the biblical book.
+The knowledge drawn from the Bible verse will also equip the reader to discern and reject wrong teachings that float in the air and may eventually reach their ears.
+(5) The writer will focus on the truths for this present time, providing “food in due season.”
+For all this, the commentaries prioritize necessary and essencial explanation over exhaustive verse-by-verse exposition.

 Historical Sources: Although the texts written by historians and cited in this series may appear to be commentaries on the biblical prophecies, they are not.
 Historians were simply writing about history, and history has been unfolding as prophesied in the Bible.
 This is why their writings resemble commentaries on biblical prophecies, even though they were not intended as such.